B1aZer/b1azer.github.io/posts/how-fast-can-we-learn.md

 ---
 layout: post
-title: How fast can you learn?
+title: How fast can we learn?
 ---

 In school I did not like to remember things.
 When I was told to learn